books

 group photo

 The Outstanding Lifetime Volunteer Award is given to an individual who has served 10 or more years as a 4-H volunteer.
 Applications include a nomination letter and personal statements from people the nominee has impacted.
-Mr. Wilks is one of two nominated to advance to the National 4-H Salute to Excellence competition which will take place later this year.
+Mr. Wilkes is one of two nominated to advance to the National 4-H Salute to Excellence competition which will take place later this year.

 Mr. Wilkes has had an impact on many students from Columbia County and around the state.
 Some students have gone on to become 4-H camp counselors, environmental educators, state staff, and even 4-H agents.